IBM/BlockchainPublicRegulationFabric-Food/README.md

 # BlockchainPublicRegulationFabric-Food

-In this journey, we will create a Public Regulation Fabric example for the Food Industry.
+In this journey, we capture the regulatory compliance logic for the Food Supplier Verification Program in a smart contract deployed on a business network.

 This business network defines: